Gluten in products

 - anemia.

-To determine if you have an excess of gluten, you need to choose a gluten-free diet...
+To determine if there is an excess of gluten, you need to choose a gluten-free diet.
 It will take at least 2 weeks to completely normalize the intestinal microflora.
-The menu should contain products that do not contain gluten or that have a minimum percentage of gluten by weight.
-Such food is called medicinal, it is useful for absolutely any person.
-If, as a result of the transition to a gluten-free diet, the state of health improves, then in the future it is imperative to control your diet.
+The menu must contain products that do not contain gluten or have a minimum percentage of gluten in the total mass.
+This type of nutrition is called medicinal; it is beneficial for absolutely any person.
+If your health improves as a result of switching to a gluten-free diet, you should definitely monitor your diet in the future.

-In addition to the health benefits of a gluten-free diet, you can lose a few pounds of excess weight.
-However, many gluten-free foods add too much sugar to improve the palate.
+In addition to the healing effect, a gluten-free diet will allow you to lose several kilograms of excess weight.
+However, many gluten-free products add excessive amounts of sugar to improve taste.
 As a result, the calorie content of such products becomes high.

-If the latent gluten intolerance can be expressed in a weak form and cause a negative reaction of the body only with an excess of this component, then an allergy to gluten completely excludes the assimilation of this product.
+If latent gluten intolerance can be expressed in a weak form and cause a negative reaction in the body only when there is an excess of this component, then an allergy to gluten completely excludes the absorption of this product.

-Gluten intolerance or allergy is called celiac disease.
-It is rare, with one case per 100-150 people.
+An intolerance or allergy to gluten is called celiac disease.
+It occurs infrequently, one case is detected in 100-150 people.
 The main cause of the disease is called hereditary factors.
-Celiac disease is passed from parent to child, similar to lactose intolerance.
-In the presence of allergies, even minimal consumption of foods with gluten can cause serious consequences:
+Celiac disease is passed from parents to children, similar to lactose intolerance.
+If you have an allergy, even minimal consumption of gluten-containing products can cause serious consequences:

 - Disruption of the normal functioning of the digestive system.
-Possible severe bloating, diarrhea, vomiting, sharp spasmodic pains.
-The stool becomes frothy and has a strong unpleasant odor.
+Severe bloating, diarrhea, vomiting, and sharp spasmodic pain are possible.
+The stool becomes foamy and has a strong unpleasant odor.

-- Secondary manifestations of celiac disease are hair loss, deterioration of the immune system, and hair loss.
+- Secondary manifestations of celiac disease include hair loss, deterioration of the immune system, and hair loss.

-It is very difficult to make a correct diagnosis.
-Allergy symptoms are similar to other medical conditions.
-Many patients have been unaware of their gluten intolerance for years.
+Making a correct diagnosis is very difficult.
+Allergy symptoms are similar to other diseases.
+Many patients do not know about their gluten intolerance for many years.

-The increase in the percentage of people with celiac disease is caused, among other things, by a deterioration in the condition of the soil, which affects the quality of wheat.
-Together with harmful substances, gluten is less digested in the body.
+The increase in the percentage of people with celiac disease is caused, among other things, by the deterioration of the soil, which affects the quality of wheat.
+Together with harmful substances, gluten is less easily digested in the body.

-Despite the negative effect on the body of some people, you should not exclude foods with gluten from the diet.
-Wheat grains contain a large amount of fiber, which is necessary for normal digestion.
-To get the most out of your health benefits, choose whole grain foods by limiting your wheat yeast baked goods.
+Despite the negative impact on the body of some people, you should not exclude gluten-containing foods from your diet.
+Wheat grain contains a large amount of fiber necessary for normal digestion.
+To get the maximum benefit, give preference to products made from whole grain raw materials, limit the consumption of wheat yeast baked goods.

-It is impossible to bake delicious bread without gluten; it is often added to sauces, tomato paste, ice cream to give a thicker consistency.
-Supporters of sports nutrition get gluten in special protein shakes.
+It is impossible to bake delicious bread without gluten; it is often added to sauces, tomato paste, and ice cream to give it a thicker consistency.
+Sports nutritionists get gluten in special protein shakes.

 The main source of this substance is grain crops.
-Its maximum is found in rye, barley, wheat, oat grains.
-All products made from flour, crushed grains contain a certain percentage of gluten.
+Its maximum is found in rye, barley, wheat, and oat grains.
+All products made from flour and crushed grain contain a certain percentage of gluten.
 These include groceries, pasta, cereals, breakfast cereals, and snacks.

-For information on the gluten content of foods, look at the ingredients on the label.
-Gluten can be denoted by the following phrases: "modified food starch", "textured vegetable protein", "hydrolyzed vegetable protein".
+To obtain information about the gluten content of products, you need to read the ingredients on the label.
+Gluten can be referred to by the following phrases: “modified food starch”, “textured vegetable protein”, “hydrolyzed vegetable protein”.

 Gluten Free Products

-If you decide to follow a gluten-free diet or suffer from celiac disease, then it is necessary to eliminate gluten-containing foods from the diet.
-Your menu should include the following gluten-free foods:
+If you decide to follow a gluten-free diet or suffer from celiac disease, then you need to exclude gluten-containing foods from your diet.
+Your menu should include the following gluten-free products:

-- Plant food: greens, fruits, vegetables, root vegetables.
+- Plant foods: greens, fruit, vegetables, root vegetables.

 - Meat and fish products, poultry and offal, eggs.

-- Dairy and fermented milk products from natural raw materials without thickeners.
+- Dairy and fermented milk products made from natural raw materials without thickeners.

 - Gluten-free cereals: rice, corn, buckwheat, soy, millet.